 The Diploma of Higher Education in Health and Social Care emphasises crossing professional boundaries and the service user’s perspective, and is closely attuned to care sector priorities.
-You’ll acquire a strong set of highly-valued transferable skills, including skills in written communication; finding and using research and other sources of information; problem-solving; and time management.
-You’ll learn to work independently and as part of a team, and gain a good understanding of the role of information technology in care.
+You’ll acquire a strong set of highly valued transferable skills, including skills in written communication; finding and using research and other sources of information; problem-solving; and time management.
+You’ll learn to work independently and as part of a team, and gain a good understanding of the role of IT in care.

 This diploma is applicable to a wide range of health and social care careers in the statutory, voluntary or private sectors.